LinuxForHealth/FHIR/docs/src/pages/guides/FHIRValidationGuide.md

 - `--pretty` adds columns and start time and end time of the fhir path request
 - `--help`

-For instace, to run the fhir-path-cli on Bundle-2000002.json and extract the ids from the Bundle's resources.
+For instace, to run the fhir-path-cli on Bundle-2000002.json and extract the ids from the Bundle's resources (as stored in the file).

 ``` shell
 java -jar fhir-path-4.6.0-cli.jar --path entry.resource.id --type file --file Bundle-2000002.json --pretty